Arizona’s big races still uncalled as slow count continues - WTOP News

-PHOENIX (AP) — Arizona’s largest county could soon begin reporting the results of ballots dropped off at polling places on Election Day, providing clues about whether Republicans can overtake Democrats in critical races for U.S. Senate and governor.
+PHOENIX (AP) — Arizona’s largest county on Friday will begin releasing the results of ballots dropped off at polling places on Election Day, providing clues about whether Republicans can overtake Democrats in critical races for U.S. Senate and governor.

-With half a million ballots remaining to be counted on Friday, Republican Senate candidate Blake Masters would need to win more than 60% of them to defeat Democratic incumbent Mark Kelly.
-In the governor’s race, Republican Kari Lake would need to win just over half to overtake Democrat Katie Hobbs.
+With half a million ballots remaining to be counted statewide, Republican Senate candidate Blake Masters would need to win more than 60% of them to defeat Democratic incumbent Mark Kelly.
+In the race for governor, Republican Kari Lake would need to win just over half to overtake Democrat Katie Hobbs.

-By early Friday afternoon, Kelly led Masters by 5.6 percentage points, while Hobbs was ahead of Lake by just 1.4 points.
+By late Friday afternoon, Kelly led Masters by 5.6 percentage points, while Hobbs was ahead of Lake by just 1.2 points.

-Republicans, who are convinced the remaining ballots strongly favor them, have been pressuring election officials in Maricopa County, which includes the majority of Arizona voters, to speed up the count.
-County Board of Supervisors Chair Bill Gates, a Republican, has said the team is working as fast as it can but it takes time to follow the detailed steps required under Arizona law.
+Republicans including Lake, who are convinced the remaining ballots strongly favor them, have been pressuring election officials in Maricopa County, which includes the majority of Arizona voters, to speed up the count.
+County Board of Supervisors Chair Bill Gates, a Republican, said the team is working as fast as it can, but it takes time to follow the detailed steps required under Arizona law.

+“We’re doing things the right way.
+We’re not doing anything wrong at all,” Gates told reporters at the county elections office Friday.
+“That someone from here would suggest that we are doing something wrong, that’s frustrating.”

 The Tucson area’s Pima County also had a sizable chunk of votes left to count.
 Together, the state’s two urban counties account for 90% of the remaining ballots, according to data from the secretary of state.